p2panda/handbook/README.md

   - Money can be a resource (for example in 1, 10 or 100 Euro quantities) which can be requested by anyone to realize their events.
 A special client holding these resources could have an authorization mechanism which distributes the funds accordingly.
   - Any URL, virtual address is a resource, so events can take place in shared documents, live streams, chats etc. Also external programs can be addressed this way, for example Dat / IPFS / SSB hashes.
   - A 3D position could be a resource, which could be used for events taking place in virtual spaces, like a computer game / VR world or any other 3D environment.
 One could think of a sound installation where users place sound sources and 3D objects on a X/Y/Z axis.

-### Client UI / UX

-- Indicate the current "health" status of yourself, how much do you "replicate" your data with others right now / how connected are you with others?
-This is an important indicator to make users understand about their impact on the "reach ability" by others.
-Since everyone serves their own data it comes with a larger responsibility to distribute it yourself / make yourself available.
-- Indicate the "last active" status of others (not necessarily in time).
-This can be an indicator on how reliable a peer is.
-- Show to everyone (not only to the organizer) how much an event is confirmed, so you can get a feeling on how realistic it is that this event will take place.
-This is realized by showing the confirmed state of all the requested event resources.
-Eg. "The event is 75% confirmed".

 ### Further use cases